 - Stir the spinach and peas immediately before the vegetables are ready.
 Let them bake for a few minutes and stir now and then.

-- Cut the chicken fillets in half, seasoning and pan-fry until the pieces become golden color and cooked properly about 6-10 min.
+- Cut the chicken fillets in half, seasoning and pan-fry until the pieces become golden colour and cooked properly about 6-10 min.

-- Cook the pasta in a lightly salted water to instructions.
+- Cook the pasta in lightly salted water to instructions.
 Drain in a colander.